jcpaiva-fgpe/975e94d9-63b0-4393-837a-ecd0aec78e86/exercises/57ccd65a-1b75-475e-b9af-ebb741b589d9/statements/d40a0d99-0baa-4a16-8276-1521768ae79a/s.md

 >>> 2
 ```
+\

-Print all property values of _amazingObject_.
+Print all property values of _amazingObject_ - one console log for each property value.